elbow-jason/vnum/README.md

 ![vnum logo](https://raw.githubusercontent.com/vlang-num/vnum/master/static/logo.png)

-`vnum` is the core shard needed for scientific computing with V.
+`vnum` is the core shard needed for scientific computing with V.  It is looking for core developer team members to continue working on the library.
+If you are interested, contact Chris.

 It provides: